Appdynamics/ConfigMyApp-docs/docs/README.md

 # Prerequisites
  The following requirements must be met to run ConfigMyApp:

- 1. It's only supported on Linux/Unix and MacOS.
+ 1. It's only supported on Linux/Unix and macOS.
 Tested on Ubuntu, CentOS and MacOS
  2. `jq` must be installed on your machine
  3. `awk` must be installed on the machine
  4. `sed` must be installed on the machine